Slappie64/ExercismPaths/README.md

 ## 🤝 Contributing

 This repo is primarily for my personal learning journey, but feedback and suggestions are always welcome.
-If you spot improvements, feel free to open an issue or PR.

 ## 📜 License